samkorn/python-ev3dev/README.md

 ### Installation ###
 The following instructions assume that the user is working with Mac OS 10.

-In order to use this workflow, you must have VSCode installed.
+In order to use this workflow, you must have Visual Studio Code installed.
 You will need to install two additional extensions: <br/>
 -Python (2018.9.2+) <br/>
 -ev3dev-browser (0.8.1+) <br/>

-These can be installed from the extensions button on the left sidebar of VSCode.
-Once installed, you will need to reload VSCode.
+These can be installed from the extensions button on the left sidebar of VS Code.
+Once installed, you will need to reload VS Code.

 ## Running ev3dev Scripts ##